 - The PI develops the code system adding clear definitions for each code.
 This means, the PI has likely coded the data as well.
 See also Requirements for Coding.
 This is the Master Project. - Based on the master project, the PI creates a sub project for the ICA analysis.
-This is easiest be done by creating a project snapshot.
+This is easiest be done by duplicating a project.